peterpetrekanics/CreateLiferayArticle_JSONWS_Client_7010_JODD/readme.md

 7. Place an Asset Publisher portlet to your Welcome page: within Asset Publisher, click on: Configuration / Display Settings / Display Template: instead of Abstracts choose: Full Content and click Save.
-8. Start the App
+8. Compile and start the App
-It will ask for the values that you noted down in step4: groupId, templateKey, structureKey.
-You don't need to modify the source code and re-compile the app.
-The app will display the artice creation results in a window - press enter to dismiss the results window.
+Make sure you have the correct values before starting: groupId, templateKey, structureKey, content.
+The content has to be created based on the Portal database (JournalArticle table's "content" column)

 9. Visit your Welcome page to see whether the new article appears within Asset Publisher.

 Behavior without the fix of LPS-98290 installed: